 - Doesn’t babble – If your baby doesn’t make sounds or babbles, then that’s a caution sign right there.

 - Bobs his head– If your baby flops his head and is not able to support it on his own, then that’s something to be concerned about.

 - Can’t grab or hold objects – If your baby shows a lack of interest towards playing with toys, is unable to grab nearby objects or doesn’t put toys in his mouth, then that’s a telltale sign.

-Tips to Help your Three Month-Old Achieve its Milestones
+Tips to Help Your Three Month-Old Achieve His Milestones

 Here are ways to help your little one achieve its milestones sooner: